seanbaxter/DirectXShaderCompiler/tools/clang/docs/SanitizerCoverage.rst

     0x4652a0

-You can then filter the output of ``sancov.py`` through ``addr2line --exe ObjectFile`` or ``llvm-symbolizer --obj ObjectFile`` to get file names and line
+You can then filter the output of ``sancov.py`` through ``addr2line --exe ObjectFile`` or ``llvm37-symbolizer --obj ObjectFile`` to get file names and line
 numbers:

 .. code-block:: console

-    % sancov.py print a.out.22679.sancov a.out.22673.sancov 2> /dev/null | llvm-symbolizer --obj a.out
+    % sancov.py print a.out.22679.sancov a.out.22673.sancov 2> /dev/null | llvm37-symbolizer --obj a.out
     cov.cc:3
     cov.cc:5